Kabe0/rollup-plugin-typescript-projects/README.md

 # rollup-typescript-plugin-projects
 Early prototype plugin Typescript References for Rollup.

-Will be pushed to NPM in the future once the project is considered stable enough.

 ## Current Outstanding Issues:
 - Errors are not captured gracefully.
 - Compiling Times are quite slow.